-Yet another reason for women to consider popping fish oil during pregnancy: Recent research suggests it may offer babies protection against colds.
+Yet another reason for women to consider popping fish oil pills (or better yet, eat fish!) during pregnancy: Research suggests it may offer babies protection against colds.

 How fish oil during pregnancy helps